Last Updated on November 4, 2021

-If you drink heavily or habitually, cutting off your alcohol consumption can have disastrous effects.
-These effects are known as alcohol withdrawal.
-Let’s examine the risks of this approach and look at some safer strategies for controlling your drinking habits.
+If you drink heavily or habitually, abruptly cutting off your alcohol consumption can indeed have disastrous effects.
+Alcohol withdrawal exists on a spectrum, and can become dangerous.
+Let’s examine the risks of quitting “cold turkey,” and look at some safer strategies for controlling your drinking habits.

 The Risks of Going “Cold Turkey”

 You might admire those who tell heroic tales of conquering their alcohol addiction by going “cold turkey.”
 But there’s nothing heroic—or even smart—about setting yourself up for the hazards of alcohol withdrawal.
 Alcohol is a central nervous system depressant, meaning it slows your physical and mental functions.
 Once your body gets used to this “new normal,” it compensates by revving up your nervous system.

 In some cases, alcohol withdrawal can actually prove fatal—especially in conjunction with an underlying medical ailment (which you may not even know you have).

 Safer Ways to Reduce Alcohol Consumption

 Once you’re in the throes of alcohol withdrawal, there’s not much medical science can do for you.
 A doctor can monitor your condition and help stabilize your body functions through supportive therapy, but that’s about it.
-Avoiding withdrawal is the only true safeguard—and if you already have a drinking problem, the only way to avoid withdrawal completely is to taper off in a careful, controlled manner.
+Avoiding withdrawal is the only true safeguard.
+And if you already have a drinking problem, the only way to avoid withdrawal completely is to taper off in a careful, controlled manner.

 - Plan ahead.
 If you’ve been drinking five glasses of wine a day, start limiting yourself to four.
 After several days, cut the daily number down to three, and so on.
 Measure or pour all of the drinks in advance so you can’t lose count.
 Schedule each drink so that you’re allowing more and more time between one glass and the next.

 - Weaken your drinks.
-Start diluting your drinks with water or mixer, or drink a full glass of water between alcoholic beverages.
-Gradually shift the ratio until you’re drinking nothing but water or mixer.
+Start diluting your drinks with water or a mixer, or drink a full glass of water between alcoholic beverages.
+Gradually shift the ratio until you’re drinking nothing but water or the mixer.
 This gives you the comforting ritual of pouring and drinking something without the physical damage.

 Contact us to learn more about how we can help you steer clear of alcohol withdrawal.